 From its beginnings in 2010, when his Notes from an Exhibition was the festival’s ‘Big Read’, Patrick has been an enthusiastic supporter of the festival, and becoming its Patron was a natural and welcome development.

-Patrick’s latest book A Place Called Winter was released in March to critical acclaim.
+Patrick’s most recent book A Place Called Winter was released in 2015 to critical acclaim.